St. Charles Texting While Driving Car Accident Lawyer

 According to Missouri Statute §304.820, it is illegal for any person under the age of 21 to use a hand-held electronic device to, “…send, read, or write a text message or electronic message.”
 As a result, the concept of texting while driving expands to reading an email or browsing the internet.
 Additionally, it is illegal to talk on a cell phone without the use of a handless device.

 There are important exceptions to this law.
 The statute specifically exempts the use of a phone to report an illegal activity or to summon emergency help.
 Furthermore, people may still use a cellphone through talk-to-text technology.
 Finally, it is worth mentioning that this statute only applies to drivers who are under the age of 21.
 For all other motorists, it remains legal, though dangerous, to text while driving.
-A St. Charles texting while driving car accident lawyer could provide more clarification as to the state’s texting while driving laws.
+A dedicated lawyer in St. Charles County could provide more clarification as to the state’s texting while driving laws.

 Leveraging Evidence of Cell Phone Use into a Claim for Damages